 What Does It Take to Get a Perfect SAT Score?

-Chances are, if you know somebody with a perfect SAT score, they didn’t just breeze into the test center for the official exam without ever having seen the test before.
-(If they tell you they did, take it with a big pinch of salt.)
+To get a perfect SAT score of 1600, you’ll need good prep materials, persistence, an understanding of the format, and more.
+Chances are, if you know somebody with a perfect SAT score, they didn’t just breeze through the test without ever having seen the official exam before.
+(If they say they did, take it with a big pinch of salt.)

 How do we know this?
 We’ve talked with students who have gotten those scores…and every.
 Single.
 One.
 Prepared.